 What’s A Good Serrano Pepper Substitute?

-Serrano peppers are growing in popularity, but they can still be surprisingly hard to track down.
+Serrano peppers are among the most popular chilies, but they can still be surprisingly hard to track down.
 So what’s a smart serrano pepper substitute that’ll still work with most recipes in case your local grocer doesn’t carry this chili?
-Here we break down three of your best options to keep your spicy cooking moving along.
+Let’s break down your three best options to keep your spicy cooking moving along.

 Jalapeños and green cayennes both make good serrano substitutes